'Everyone Started Screaming': Victims Of Wicker Park Paintball Attack Speak Out

 “Someone’s out there trying to instill fear and that’s the disappointing part about living in Chicago now,” Robinson lamented.

 A third attack happened just blocks away.
 Police won’t say if they think all three are related.
-Earlier this summer several people were hit with paintballs in Mt.
-Greenwood.
+Earlier this summer, several people were hit with paintballs in Mount Greenwood.

 Last fall, Chris Trani had a scar on his face as he talked with CBS 2’s Jermont Terry.
 The injuries were left behind after a group of guys in a white sport-utility vehicle sprayed him with paintballs while he was riding a bicycle off Sheffield Avenue in the Lincoln Park neighborhood.